HouFaiMan/di-workshop-09-files/README.md

 **How does this loop work?**

+It is using a "for-of" loop to iterate through the basket array.
+The item variable is temporarily representing each item of the basket when the loop is being executed and every time an iteration is made, the program outputs the name.

 **What happens when we change basket in the code?
 Why?**

+The program will throw an exception because the only property the data object has is "basket".
+Accessing any properties that aren't defined in the data object will throw an exception.

 Modify your program so that it prints out the quantity and total cost (price × quantity) of each item. **Check your answers against this tweet:**